SoumyaSubhrajit/Guess-My-Word/README.md

 # Guess-My-Word
-this is a fanny game, that i develep for fun. you have to guess the hidden letter to have the right word. it is still under develepement
+This is a funny game, that I develop for fun.
+You have to guess the hidden letter to have the right word.
+It is still under development